Multiple people shot along highway in Kentucky; suspect at large, authorities say

 Trooper Scottie Pennington, a Kentucky State Police spokesperson, urged residents in the area to stay inside.
 Agents with the Bureau of Alcohol, Tobacco and Firearms were responding to assist state and local police with a "critical incident" near I-75, the agency said.

 No further details were immediately provided.
-The number of victims and their conditions was still unclear.
+The exact number of victims was still unclear.

 "Kentucky, we are aware of a shooting on I-75 in Laurel County," Kentucky Gov. Andy Beshear wrote in a social media post.
 "Law enforcement has shut the interstate down in both directions at exit 49.
 Please avoid the area.
 We will provide more details once they are available."